SoftSec-KAIST/SURI/artifact/PREPARATION.md

 If all build processes are done, the benchmark binaries are built under `benchmark/...`

-### 3.2 Generate Ground Truth
+### 3.2.
+Generate Ground Truth

-Once SPEC CPU benchmark binaries are built, you need to generate ground truth for measuring the instrumentation code size overhead of SURI (see [2.1 Overhead Incurred by SURI (Section 4.3.1)](#21-overhead-incurred-by-suri-section-431)).
+Once SPEC CPU benchmark binaries are built, you need to generate ground truth for Exp4.
-We used Reassessor [1] to generate the ground truth from the binaries.
+We used [Reassessor](https://github.com/SoftSec-KAIST/Reassessor) to generate the ground truth from the binaries.
 You can install Reassessor using the provided an install script included in this artifact:
 ```
 $ /bin/bash ./install.sh